elicia4/linux_notes/misc/inodes.md

 file system is created *unless* you pass an extra flag during the file system creation to overwrite that.

-In some filesystems, like ***zfs***, you can create inodes on demand.
-In those filesystem inodes are created when you create a file, not on file system creation time.
+In some filesystems, like *zfs*, you can create inodes on demand.
+In those filesystems inodes are created when you create a file, not on file system creation time.
 The space for inodes on those filesystems is not fixed and works in a different way.